aoijs/documentation/functions/usdawaitmessages.md

 * d = Days
 * w = Weeks

-{% hint style="info" %}
-When having multiple &lt;reply&gt; slots, make sure you have an equal amount of awaitedCommands
+> ℹ️ When having multiple &lt;reply&gt; slots, make sure you have an equal amount of awaitedCommands
-{% endhint %}